numtide/treefmt/README.md

     treefmt [FLAGS] [OPTIONS] [paths]...

 FLAGS:
-        --clear-cache       Reset the evaluation cache.
+        --allow-missing-formatter    Do not exit with error if a configured formatter is missing --clear-cache                Clear the evaluation cache.
 Use in case the cache is not precise enough --fail-on-change             Exit with error if any changes were made.
 Useful for CI -h, --help                       Prints help information
         --init                       Create a new treefmt.toml
-        --no-cache          Ignore the evaluation cache entirely.
-Useful for CI -q, --quiet             No output printed to stderr --stdin             Format the content passed in stdin -V, --version           Prints version information
+    -q, --quiet                      No output printed to stderr --stdin                      Format the content passed in stdin -V, --version                    Prints version information
     -v, --verbose                    Log verbosity is based off the number of v used

 OPTIONS:
         --config-file <config-file>    Run with the specified config file, which is not required to be in the tree to be